RahulGupta16/Real-Time-Cryptocurrency-Data-Collection-and-Dashboarding/README.md

-# Cryptocurrency Live Data Ingestion, ETL, and Dashboarding
+# Cryptocurrency Data Ingestion, ETL, and Dashboarding

 ## Project Overview
-This project focuses on live data ingestion, ETL (Extract, Transform, Load), and dashboarding for cryptocurrency data.
-Utilizing Python and Google Cloud Platform (GCP) tools such as BigQuery, Looker, and Google Cloud Storage (GCS), I have built a seamless data pipeline and insightful dashboards.
+This project focuses on data ingestion, ETL (Extract, Transform, Load), and dashboarding for cryptocurrency data.
+Utilizing Python and Google Cloud Platform (GCP) tools such as BigQuery, Looker, and Compute Engine, I have built a seamless data pipeline and insightful dashboards.
 The goal is to provide real-time analytics and visualization for cryptocurrency market trends, price movements, and trading volumes.
 The Python scripts are scheduled to run on a GCP Compute Engine VM to ensure continuous data processing.

 ## Table of Contents
 1. [Project Setup](#project-setup)